 long story short

 I graduated in 2016 from the University of Michigan – Ann Arbor with a BA in Honors Creative Writing & Literature and Global Media Studies (Film), as well as the inaugural Columbia Publishing Course UK.
-Currently, I live in New York City, where I work in children’s book publishing and run a small photography business and a nonprofit.
+Currently, I live in New York City, where I work in children’s book publishing and run a small photography business and a nonprofit that plans events for young writers.
 I spend my free time writing, watching too many movies, and staring longingly at other people’s dogs.

 short story long